GrammaticalFramework/comp-syntax-gu-mlt/lab1/README.md

 ## Chapter 1: explore the parallel UD treebank (PUD)

-1. Go to https://universaldependencies.org/ and download Version 2.7+ treebanks
+1. Go to [universaldependencies.org](https://universaldependencies.org/) and download Version 2.7+ treebanks
 2. Look up the Parallel UD treebanks for those 21 languages that have it.
 They are named e.g. `UD_English-PUD/`
 3. Select a language to compare with English.
 4. Make statistics about the frequencies of POS tags and dependency labels in your language compared with English: find the top-20 tags/labels and their number of occurrences.
 What does this tell you about the language?
-  (This can be done with shell or Python programming or with the gf-ud tool, which is available on the eduserv server.
-In Python, you can for example use the [conllu library](https://github.com/EmilStenstrom/conllu))
+(This can be done with shell or Python programming or, more easily, with the [deptreepy](https://github.com/aarneranta/deptreepy/) or [gf-ud](https://github.com/grammaticalFramework/gf-ud) tools.
+The latter is also available on the eduserv server.)
-5. Convert the following four trees from CoNLL format to graphical trees by hand, on paper.
+5. Convert the following four trees from CoNLL-U format to graphical trees by hand, on paper.
    - a short English tree (5-10 words, of your choice) and its translation.
    - a long English tree (>25 words) and its translation.
-6. Draw word alignments for some non-trivial example in the PUD treebank, on paper.
+1. Draw word alignments for some non-trivial example in the PUD treebank, on paper.
   Use the same trees as in the previous question.
   What can you say about the syntactic differences between the languages?